Monuments paying tribute to the victims of the Greek Genocide.

 The monument is inscribed with the names of towns situated around the Erythraia (Greek: Ερυθραία) Peninsula west of Smyrna.

 Designation: Memorial for the Greeks of Asia Minor.

-Designation: The Greeks of Neohori Chilis (today Yeniköy) a district in Constantinople (today Istanbul).
+Designation: The Greeks of Neohori Khilis (Gr: Νεοχώρι Χηλής), today Yeniköy in the Şile district of Constantinople (today Istanbul).

 Inscription: We were hunted from our parental lands, to this place we came, so that our children can live.
 In memory of an unforgettable homeland: Neohori Chilis, Constantinople, Asia Minor.